mattheworiordan/ably-cli/docs/workplans/2025-05-terminal-server-improvements.md

 - **Details:**
     - When the split view is activated, a second `Xterm.js` instance and WebSocket connection should be initialized for the right pane.
     - This second session should use the same `apiKey` and `controlAccessToken` as the primary session.
     - Each session (left and right) must manage its own state (connection, buffer, etc.) independently.
+The refresh of the browser must work too, with each session managing it's session state indepdently to survive a page reload.
     - Implement logic to handle closing one session and potentially making the other session primary.
 - **Testing:**
     - Unit tests: Mock WebSocket connections and verify that two independent sessions can be created, connect, and operate (send/receive mock data).